 Of course, you may wonder why anyone would ever need to reset such an essential part of a website.

 Many web developers use cloned websites to test significant changes.
-Clones or staging sites are used so your live website is not affected by any changes or testing.
-Making changes on a clone or staging site ensures that your live site doesn’t experience any downtime.
-When the testing is complete, you may want to reset your cloned website’s database, for a fresh start next time.
+Making changes on a clone or staging site ensures that your live site doesn’t experience any downtime while you work out the bugs.
+And when the testing is complete, resetting WordPress to default is necessary in most cases.

 Before We Reset